 dying of malnutrition because they

-cannot eat.
+cant eat.
 There should be a little bit

 of compassion in this movement.

-1998 Ron Paul 46:18 Again, we cannot distract from the
+Again, we cannot distract from the

-news carefully, let us look at the Constitution,
+news carefully, lets look at the Constitution,

 like we do when it is convenient,

 and let us consider another option.
+It cant be any worse than what we are doing.

-1998 Ron Paul 46:19 We have too many people on drugs,
+We have too many people on drugs,

+and this resolution makes my point.
 The war on drugs has failed.
-Let us do
+Let us do something different.
+Let us not pursue

 this any longer.